ankursureja/nestjs-crypto-blockchain/README.md

 The application exposes several endpoints for interacting with cryptocurrency rates and Redis data:

 - **GET `/last`**: Fetch the last stored crypto rates from Redis.
 This endpoint is rate-limited to maximum of 30 calls per hour to prevent abuse.
-- **CRON `EVERY_10_MINUTES`**: Automatically fetches latest cryptocurrency rates from coinlayer api every 10 minutes and stores them in Redis that deployed in Upstash.
+- **CRON `EVERY_MINUTE`**: Automatically fetches latest cryptocurrency rates from coinlayer api every 10 minutes and stores them in Redis that deployed in Upstash.

 ### WebSocket Events